SebastianVaronCrews/Early-Warning-System/README.md

 At prediction time, it is necessary to select a model that is trained on the available features.

+In the results folder, you can find a csv file containing the predictions for all data points using our most predictive model: xgboost with all previous grade information.

+In the figures folder, you can find the figures and plots associated with the project.

+More details are included in the report pdf.

 CODING ENVIRONMENT:
 A yaml file has been provided so that the python environment used can be reproduced.
 Package versions are as specified in the yaml file.